-NerveCenter support for SNMPv3 includes new data types and enhanced security for communication.
+NerveCenter supports all versions of SNMP for both polling and notification handling.
 SNMP v1 and v2c rely on community names for authentication.
-SNMPv3 enhances authentication and expands its services to include privacy.
+SNMPv3 replaces the authentication handling of the prior versions and adds privacy (encryption).
 SNMPv3 also expands on the earlier concept of MIB views to control access to management information by using a View-based Access Control Model (VACM) to determine a user's access level for viewing MIB data.